 ISP Technologies Decimator II G-String

 The Decimator II does an excellent job of eliminating unwanted noise.
-It has a threshold dial, so that you can decide the volume at which sounds are unwanted, and an on/off footswitch.
+It has a threshold dial so you can decide the volume at which sounds are unwanted, and an on/off footswitch.
 Without the decay control, it matches the speed of attack to the threshold, which gives you some control – but it’s fairly limited.

-That said, it’s still a clear leader in the market and it also has a feature which detects when you shift from a clean to distorted sound, and automatically adjusts the threshold to match.
+That said, it’s still a clear leader in the market, and also has a neat little feature which detects when you shift from a clean to distorted sound and automatically adjusts the threshold to match.
 It’s perfect for those who play heavier music who need something to give their playing clarity and articulation.

-- Extremely sturdy and simple to use
+- Extremely sturdy and straightforward to use

-- The threshold knob is very sensitive, allowing extreme precision when setting your gate
+- The threshold knob is very sensitive, allowing extreme precision

 - Without adjusting your gain, the Decimator II is liable to get carried away and lower your decay too much, making the guitar sound unnatural